Refinance Your Land Loan? Consider These Factors.

 Another important consideration includes comparing the annual expenses of the land to the expected annual income of the ground on a per acre basis.
 The expression of the annual expenses (loan payments and real estate taxes) is called the cash rent equivalent (CRE).

-Using the same example above, let’s take a look at the cash flow impact of different loan maturities.
+Using the same example above, let’s look at the cash flow impact of different loan maturities.

 The $500,000 originally financed 160 acres.
 The property taxes on this farm are $3,500 per year.
 The calculation for determining CRE is: